GoodCartel/Land/README.md

 Every transaction (including contract deployment) costs certain amount of *gas*.
 Gas is a unit for measuring computational complexity of operations.
 For example multiplying two values in a contract costs certain amount of gas, so the more operations (and more expensive operations) your transaction performs in a contract, the more gas the transaction requires.

-When writing contracts one always has to consider the gas costs each line of code requires.
+When writing contracts one always has to consider the gas costs each line of code.

 To pay for your transaction's gas costs you need to have Ethers in the wallet which issues the transaction.
 Ether is automatically used to pay for the gas costs.
 The eventual transaction cost depends not only on the transaction complexity, but also on the blockchain usage: the more usage the blockchain has the more you have to pay to get your transaction processed.

+Read-only interactions do not consume gas and are therefore free.

 ### Solidity development